 Share your thoughts

-On June 19, 1865, we saw the official freedom of an enslaved people in the United States, and in 2021, for the first time in the country’s history, we will honor Juneteenth as a federal holiday.
+On June 19, 1865, we saw the official freedom of an enslaved people in the United States, and in 2021, for the first time in the country’s history, Juneteenth was established as a federal holiday.
 This offers an opportunity to examine the realities of Black life in America and around the world, and take actionable steps toward a more free, just, and equitable future.

 The United States is not yet the country it strives to be—a land of opportunity where all who are willing to work hard can get ahead, join a thriving middle class, and lead fulfilling lives.
 In fact, our economic system has routinely valued profit over labor.
 Covid-19 laid bare the bleak injustices that were already present, disproportionately impacting low-wage workers.
 The vast majority of those at the bottom of the economic ladder are women and people of color.